WICG/attribution-reporting-api/EVENT.md

 -   `trigger_data`: Coarse data set in the attribution trigger registration

--   `report_id`: A unique id for this report which can be used to prevent double counting
+-   `report_id`: A UUID string for this report which can be used to prevent double counting

 -   `source_type`: Either "navigation" or "event", indicates whether this source was associated with a navigation.